madhur/awesome-conky/README.md

 * Fetches twitter followers count
 * Fetches github statistics

+###Prerequisites
+* Python 3 - `sudo apt-get install python3`
+* [lm-sensors](http://www.lm-sensors.org/) for monitoring Core temperatures - `sudo apt-get install lm-sensors`

 ###Usage
 1. All the files need to be dropped into `.conky` folder inside your home directory i.e. `~/.conky/`

 2. Fonts should be installed to `/usr/share/fonts/` and then executing `sudo fc-cache -fv`

-3. You need to rename the file `.password-sample.json` inside `scripts` folder to `.passwords.json` and provide the credentials, user ids and access tokens for various social networks.
+3. You need to rename the file `.password-sample.json` inside `scripts` folder to `.passwords.json` and provide the credentials, user ids, yahoo weather code and access tokens for various social networks.
 See [OAuth setup](#oauth) below

 4. Install [fbcmd](http://fbcmd.dtompkins.com/) for facebook notifications

-5. Update the 29229014 location code in `.conkyrc-weather` with your location code

-6. `conky_start.sh` is a main executable which fires up all the three conkies.
+5. `conky_start.sh` is a main executable which fires up all the three conkies.
 You might want to put it in your startup of your X Window.

 There are 3 conky configurations as follows: